trueos/sysadm/api/classes/iohyve.rst

 Resize a Disk
 =============

-The "resizedisk" action resizes the specified disk in the specified VM to the new specified size.
+The "resizedisk" action **increases** the specified disk in the specified VM.
+The new specified size must be larger than the current size.

 **REST Request**